anthonyhu/aerosol-depth-prediction/README.md

 The Multiple Instance Regression problem arises when the label of every data point is not known uniquely but is instead shared among grouping of instances denoted _bag_.
 The goal is to train a regression model that can accurately predict the label of an unlabelled bag of instances.

-In our case, each bag is made of 100 satellite measurements of reflectances (the fraction of light that is reflected, which depends on the aerosol concentration) in a given geographic area.
+In our case, each bag is made of 100 satellite measurements of reflectances (the fraction of light that is reflected from the atmosphere and the surface hit) in a given geographic area.
 The label of the bag is the Aerosol Optical Depth directly measured by an instrument on the field.
 The data is available here: https://inclass.kaggle.com/c/aerosol-prediction-practical

 ## Pruning approach

-The AOD in a geographic area does not vary much within a reasonable range (up to 100km) however the precision of the satellite measurements is greatly dependent on the surface and on the presence of clouds.
-Our first approach, in the "Instances pruning with tensorflow" notebook, will try to get rid of those noisy instances in each bag by recursively pruning them.
+The AOD in a geographic area does not vary much within a reasonable range (up to 100km) however the satellite measurements is greatly dependent on the surface and on the presence of clouds.
+More precisely, the radiance measured by the satellite is a combination of the light reflected by the surface and by the atmosphere.
+If the surface is dark, all the light will be absorbed and only the reflected light from the atmosphere will be measured by the satellite, meaning that the AOD can be calculated with a deterministic function.
+However, not all the instances in the bag come from a dark surface and that is why in our first approach, in the "Instances pruning with tensorflow" notebook, we will try to get rid of those noisy instances (instances associated with light surfaces) in each bag by recursively pruning them.

 ## Distribution regression